rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 1. Switch to the webpage of servers to Login to the 3rd server.
 1. Again Join the node to the master by pasting in the command captured earlier:
-1. Get the list of nodes:
+1. Get the list of nodes instantiated:

    <pre><strong>kubectl get nodes</strong></pre>